space150/spaceBase/README.md

 ### Customizable Features

-* Compatible with any Sass 3.3 compiler
+* Compatible with any LibSass compiler
 * Start with Normalize (default) or CSS Reset
 * Scalable, mobile-first grid - choose how robust you want it
 * Base font size for mobile vs desktop